javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 <script>
 *!*
-  alert(typeof button); // Error: button is undefined, the script can't see elements below */!*
+  alert(typeof button); // button is undefined, the script can't see elements below */!*
   // regular scripts run immediately, before the rest of the page is processed
 </script>